OREL-group/orel-group.github.io/index.md

 ---

-**Orthogonal Research and Education Lab** (OREL) is a distributed collection of investigators committed to interdisciplinary research and Open Science, emphasizing awareness of underpinning philosophy within disciplines and societal impact of advances in AI and other technologies.
-With projects spanning computer science, cognitive science, and cognitive science & psychology, we foster collaboration and communication across diverse fields of study alongside development as researchers educators, and science communicators.
+**Orthogonal Research and Education Lab** (OREL) is a distributed collection of investigators pursuing interdisciplinary research and open science, while valuing the underpinning philosophy within disciplines and societal impact of advances in AI and other technologies.
+With projects spanning computer science, biology & neuroscience, and cognitive science & psychology, we foster collaboration and communication across diverse fields of study alongside development as researchers educators, and science communicators.
 OREL is led by Director of Science [Dr. Bradly Alicea](http://bradly-alicea.weebly.com/).

 #### Lab News
 - 09-03 Website Landing page update is underway!